dirkrombauts/DirkRombautsPicklesPro.github.io/_posts/2016-04-12-pickles-2-6-the cukeup edition.markdown

 layout: post
 tags: [SpecFlow, BDD, SpecificationByExample, Pickles, LivingDocumentation]
 ---
-Earlier today, I released version 2.6 of Pickles, in time for the [CukeUP conference](https://skillsmatter.com/conferences/7606-cukeup-2016) in London this week..
+Earlier today, I released version 2.6 of Pickles, in time for the [CukeUP conference](https://skillsmatter.com/conferences/7606-cukeup-2016) in London this week.
 The packages are available now on [Nuget](http://www.nuget.org/packages?q=pickles) and [Chocolatey](https://chocolatey.org/packages?q=pickles).

 *Shameless plug: I will hold a lightning talk at the conference on Thursday about "The Dark Side of BDD".
 I hope to see you there!*